 Even the most economically priced online doctoral degree could cost tens of thousands of dollars.
 Fortunately, candidates for these programs can find countless scholarships, with some specifically reserved for those pursuing their studies online or in education.
 Scholarship and grant options include:

 - Gates Millennium Foundation – Available as a full scholarship that can be applied for doctoral studies, the GMF’s ideal recipient is hoping to pursue education as a career.
-It is available to students who are ethnic minorities within the U.S. and either a citizen, permanent resident or American national.
+It is available to students who are ethnic minorities within the U.S. and anyone who is a citizen, permanent resident, or American national.

-- Federal TEACH Grant – Federal grants and scholarships available to graduate and post-baccalaureate programs associated with teaching.
-It is valued at up to $4,000 per year, is only available for those attending certain programs, and requires a commitment to teach in deprived schools or a high needs field for at least four of the eight years after receiving the grant.
+- Federal TEACH Grant – Federal grants and scholarships are available to graduate and post-baccalaureate programs associated with teaching.
+It is valued at up to $4,000 per year, is only available for those attending certain programs, and requires a commitment to teaching in deprived schools or a high-needs field for at least four of the eight years after receiving the grant.